sbaik97/Supervised_Machine_Learning/README.md

 3. Balanced Random Forest Classifying (64.8%)

 After factoring in these three main statistics, the model that I would recommend to use for predicting high risk loans is the Easy Ensemble Classifying model.

+Using these algorithms, you’ll resample the dataset, view the count of the target classes, train a logistic regression classification.
+In order to complete this task, I used 6 different methods, which are:

+1. Naive Random Oversampling
+2. SMOTE Oversampling
+3. Cluster Centroid Undersampling
+4. SMOTEENN Sampling
+5. Balanced Random Forest Classifying
+6. Easy Ensemble Classifying

+Through each of these methods, I split my data into training and testing datasets, and compiled accuracy scores, confusion matries, and classification reports as my results.